tripu/Vita/doc/parenting.md

 * Try to avoid the words :triangular_flag_on_post:**guilt** and :triangular_flag_on_post:**guilty**.
 * Do not simplify language more than strictly necessary.
   There's no harm in being exposed to *real*, adult language since an early age.
-  If anything, it'll push them to absorb ideas and words, and start using it earlier.
+  If anything, it'll push them to absorb ideas and words, and start using them earlier.